John Hogan (motorsport executive): Finding the advertising loophole

+By the end of the 20th century, European regulators began cracking down more harshly on cigarette advertising.
+France adopted a law restricting tobacco marketing at sporting events (the loi Évin) in 1991, and other European countries eventually passed similar laws.
+Formula One Group chief Bernie Ecclestone lobbied the British government for help, telling Tony Blair that no other industry would match tobacco's financial commitment to the sport.
+In 1997, Blair asked European authorities to exempt F1 from tobacco advertising restrictions.
+Although his attempt to secure a permanent exemption was unsuccessful, Europe granted F1 an extended grace period "to allow recipients of tobacco cash to find other forms of funding."
+In addition, some European countries, like Italy, imposed only nominal fines for tobacco advertising.
+They were rewarded with multiple races per year.

 To avoid European restrictions on cigarette advertising, which required F1 teams to blank out tobacco decals on their liveries, cigarette brands like Marlboro encouraged Formula One to race in new markets like Bahrain.
 (Left: Photo of Michael Schumacher's Ferrari at the 2003 British Grand Prix.
 Right: Photo of the Ferrari team during the 2006 Bahrain Grand Prix.)

-The tobacco industry also engineered Formula One's emergence as a global competition—once again in response to European crackdowns on cigarette advertising in F1.
-France adopted a law restricting tobacco marketing at sporting events (the loi Évin) in 1991, and other European countries eventually passed similar laws.
-In response, F1 added many non-European circuits to the race calendar, aided by the tobacco companies, which (according to FIA president Max Mosley) put up the money to build new circuits in the Far East.
-Moreover, European countries that imposed nominal fines for tobacco advertising, like Italy, were rewarded with multiple races per year.
+In response, the tobacco industry engineered Formula One's emergence as a global competition.
+Although European regulators could prevent tobacco advertising decals in races in Europe, races in countries where tobacco decals were legal could still be shown on European television.
+F1 added many non-European circuits to the race calendar, and "threatened to move [the sport] to Asia if the [1997 European tobacco advertising] ban was imposed immediately."
+FIA president Max Mosley said that tobacco companies funded this shift by bankrolling new circuits in the Far East.

 Hogan also worked with Ecclestone to market Formula One around the world; he was credited with the invention of grid girls.
 In addition, he was chosen to represent F1's sponsors on the FIA's F1 Commission, which wrote the rules for the sport.